openEOPlatform/documentation/federation/backends/fileformats.md

 - All datacube bands are stored in the same geotiff
 - The full spatial extent is written to the same geotiff
 - Cloud optimized
+- For ideal support in the Web Editor (and other tools), the following guide is recommended to be followed: <https://github.com/Open-EO/openeo-web-editor/blob/master/docs/geotiff.md>

 ## netCDF
 Defaults: